JustinNietz/miniproject1-601/Section_3-_Git_commands_and_terminology/repository.md

 ## Command to Initialize a Repository

 If you have a project directory that is currently not under version control and you want to start controlling it with Git, you first need to go to that project’s directory.
-If you’ve never done this, it looks a little different depending on which system you’re running:

 For Linux: